-A conservator can take 5% of “non-income receipts.”
-Examples of non-income receipts are rental income, Social Security benefits, and pension payments.
-Non-income payments are usually periodic.
-In contrast, examples of income receipts include federal or state tax refunds, interest/dividends earned on bank/investment accounts, long term care benefits, required minimum distributions from retirement accounts, and capital gains.
+A conservator can take 5% of “non-investment income.”
+Examples of non-investment income are rental receipts, Social Security benefits, and pension payments.
+Non-investment income payments are usually periodic.
+In contrast, examples of investment income include interest/dividends earned on bank/investment accounts, long term care benefits, required minimum distributions from retirement accounts, and capital gains.

 Problems with the Fee Schedule